supernovus/PSpec/README.txt

 The story handler currently handles simple stories, backgrounds, and scenario outlines.

+There is support for chaining rules.
+If you want to call another rule from a step definition, use: declare "test for $rule";

+There is also tables and multline text support.

 In addition to the basic testing stuff, the PSpec library also includes some utility functionality such as a 'times' operator and .times Int method.

 Oh and a tag parser method for Str objects (called 'replace-tags').
 Pass it a hash, and it will replace any instance of <key> with the mapped value.
 Useful for templates (and Scenario Outlines.)

+There is an object called Table which is used to prove Cucumber-like tables.

 ~ Usage ~